snowe2010/fylla/README.md

 ## Todo list

-* Use description if banner isn't present
+* Use desc if banner isn't present
 * add completion parameter to Option class to use by default
-* allow zsh_completion and bash_completion to be called from _anywhere_
+* allow zsh_completion and bash_completion to be called from anywhere.
+This might be impossible.
 * allow supplying custom templates